 The class will be conducted on the Blackwater River, the Pensacola Bay area, and in an area of Florida's interior sand hills, east of the Choctawhatchee River.
 We will focus on four important aspects of underwater archaeology (scientific diving, survey, recording, and conservation).
 The terrestrial component of the field school will concentrate on the methods of excavation (mapping, controlled unit excavation, documentation, and material processing).
 Transportation to and from UWF to the work sites can be arranged.
 During the Washington County field work on-site housing will be provided during the week.
 The class meets Monday through Friday 8 AM - 4 PM.
 Pensacola area housing can be arranged through UWF if necessary (850) 474-2463.

-Dr. John R. Bratten (Nautical Archaeologist/Conservator)
+Dr. John R. Bratten (Maritime Archaeologist/Conservator)

 Mr. John C. Phillips (Terrestrial Archaeologist)

 Graduate Student supervisors: Paul Sjordal, Lora Holland, Shane Pickett, Sarah White, Brandon Mayo

 ANT 4121 Combined Terrestrial and Maritime Field Methods (3-9sh)